fmerg/pymerkle/docs/source/index.rst

-.. note:: Due to the binary balanced structure of the present implementation, the consistency-proof algorithm significantly deviates from that exposed in `RFC 6912`_.
+.. note:: Due to the binary balanced structure of the present implementation, the consistency-proof algorithm significantly deviates from that outlined in `RFC 6912`_.

 Validation
 **********